turingmachine/omxplayer-sync/README.md

 Requirements
 ------------
-A recent version of [pyexpect](http://www.noah.org/wiki/pexpect).
+A recent version of Python3 or Python2.
 A recent version of the [python bindings for D-Bus](http://www.freedesktop.org/wiki/Software/DBusBindings).
-A custom [build](https://github.com/turingmachine/omxplayer/commits/omxplayer-sync) of omxplayer with a higher stats output resolution.
+A recent build of omxplayer from [Sergio Conde](http://omxplayer.sconde.net).
-You can find a compiled version at [yokto.net/0/omxplayer](http://yokto.net/0/omxplayer/omxplayer-3176db4.tar.bz2).

 Installation on Raspbian